What is a Doula?

 I am planning on getting an epidural during the birth of my child.
 Can I still benefit from hiring a birth doula?

 Your doula will meet with you before your delivery to discuss and practice coping techniques to help manage your pain during this first part of labor and will join you at home or in the hospital to help and support you until you are able to receive the drugs.
 They also may suggest and help support you in different positions to try while in the bed to help move the baby down through the birth canal.
-They can also help provide much needed emotional support or answer questions if the mother or their partner experiences any anxieties or fears during the delivery process as well as remain by your side when your partner needs to take a break to eat or use the restroom.
-Additionally, they will also be there to help support the mother during the first few hours postpartum and can help with the baby's first feeding or perhaps take those first few family pictures.
+They can also help provide much needed emotional support or answer questions if either parent experiences any anxieties or fears during the delivery process as well as remain by your side when your partner needs to take a break to eat or use the restroom.
+Additionally, they will also be there to help support the parent/s during the first few hours postpartum and can help with the baby's first feeding or perhaps take those first few family pictures.

 I am having a planned cesarean section.
 Can I still benefit from hiring a doula?

 YES.
 Whether your cesarean is planned or you have to have an unplanned one due to complications during your delivery hiring a doula can be immensely beneficial.
-Remember, a doula is there solely for the emotional and physical comfort support of the mother so the manner of delivery does not impact their role in your birth plan.
+Remember, a doula is there solely for the emotional and physical comfort support of the parent/s so the manner of delivery does not impact their role in your birth plan.